 What I love most about Steampunk costumes is that although the aesthetic is inspired by the Victorian era it is not a strict reproduction.
-Your own creativity and inspiration is at the heart of Steampunk fashion.
+Your own creativity and inspiration are at the heart of Steampunk fashion.
 There are no rules, yet everyone who wears a Steampunk costume manages to look like they are all from the same era.
-Even as Steampunk has evolved from throwing on a few gears on goggles and wearing an outer corset to looks incorporating gothic, military, boho, and vintage elements it is still an element of the Victorian style that keeps the costuming grounded in Steam powered history.
+Even as Steampunk has evolved from throwing on a few gears on goggles and wearing an outer corset to looks incorporating gothic, military, boho, and vintage elements, it is still an element of the Victorian style that keeps the costuming grounded in steam-powered history.

 While I would love to say I am a Steampunk costume geek who spends a hundred hours on each costume, I am not.
-I love collecting bits and pieces and making a new costumes for each event in a matter of minutes.
-With a handful of what I consider Steampunk Costume Essentials a new look is always waiting for me.
-Wether you are going to your first Steampunk costume event or need some ideas on how to change up your existing costume these are costume pieces you need on hand:
+I love collecting bits and pieces and making a new costume for each event in a matter of minutes.
+With a handful of what I consider Steampunk Costume Essentials, a new look is always waiting for me.
+Whether you are going to your first Steampunk costume event or need some ideas on how to change up your existing costume, these are costume pieces you need on hand:

 Steampunk Costume Essentials

 Since the Steampunk movement is inspired by the Victorian era, the basis for all costuming has a Victorian flair.
 What does that mean?
 Well, for me it is a lot of lace, heavy brocade, velvet, bustles, granny boots, ornate hats, gloves, and extravagant old jewelry.
 Since this is also the age of steam, colors tend to be black or brown with maybe a splash of other rich jewel tones like deep purple, emerald green, midnight blue, and ruby red.
 The current trend I see now ignores all the dark colors and embraces off white as its color palette.

 There is also a trend of Steampunk cirque, with a vintage circus appeal using stripes.
 I used this idea for my Steampnk meets Moulin Rouge costumes.